uafgeotools/array_processing/README.md

 Various array processing tools for infrasound and seismic data.
 By default uses weighted least-squares to determine the trace velocity and back-azimuth of a plane wave crossing an array.
-More advanced processing (such as least-trimmed squares) can be easily integrated.
+More advanced processing (such as least-trimmed squares) are easily integrated.

 **References**

 Least squares and array uncertainty:

 Szuberla, C. A. L., & Olson, J. V. (2004).
 Uncertainties associated with parameter estimation in atmospheric infrasound arrays.
 J. Acoust.
 Soc.
 Am., 115(1), 253–258. https://doi.org/doi:10.1121/1.1635407

+Least-trimmed squares:

+Bishop, J.W., Fee, D., & Szuberla, C. A. L., 2019.
+Improved infrasound array processing with robust estimators, Geophysical Journal International, p.
+In prep.

 Dependencies